certbot/certbot/certbot/docs/using.rst

 combined with an `authentication hook script <#hooks>`_  via ``--manual-auth-hook`` to automatically set up the required HTTP and/or TXT challenges.

-To renew a certificate using ``--manual`` without hooks, repeat the same ``certbot --manual`` command you used to create the certificate originally.
+To manually renew a certificate using ``--manual`` without hooks, repeat the same ``certbot --manual`` command you used to create the certificate originally.
+As this will require you to copy and paste a new HTTP file or DNS TXT record, the command cannot be automated with a cron job.

 .. _combination: